L-o-A/SmartContracts/contracts/Readme.txt

 withdraw(tokenAddress)
     - requires token address
     - only admin can access
-    - transfers token from treasury's contract to recipient's contract
+    - token balance is transfered to treasury

 randomSubList(list, units, randomValue, startCount)
     - requires list of attributes, no. of attributes, random value, total attribute count
-    - returns optional attributes
+    - returns optional attributes of no. of attributes passed
+    - attributes are generated randomly

 //#############################################################################################################################################################################################